hilios/sinatra-sprockets/README.md

 Helpers
 -------

-This gem come bundled with [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers) to facilitate the path resolution of your assets inside sprockets itself or your application.
+This gem come bundled with [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers) to help the path resolution of your assets inside sprockets itself or your application.

 ```css
 body {